spatkar94/HistoTME/README.md

 If you find any bugs or have any questions about this code please contact: [Sushant Patkar](patkar.sushant@nih.gov) or [Alex Chen](alche@sas.upenn.edu)

 ## Citation
-If you found our work useful in your research please consider citing our paper as follows:
+If you found our work useful in your research please consider citing this work as follows:
 ```
 @article {Patkar2024.06.11.24308696,
 	author = {Patkar, Sushant and Chen, Alex and Basnet, Alina and Bixby, Amber and Rajendran, Rahul and Chernet, Rachel and Faso, Susan and Kumar, Prashant A. and Desai, Devashish and El-Zammar, Ola and Curtiss, Christopher and Carello, Saverio J. and Nasr, Michel and Choyke, Peter and Harmon, Stephanie and Turkbey, Baris and Jamaspishvili, Tamara},